 Hepatitis B immunization is highly recommended as an adjunct to universal precautions for workers who have occupational exposure to human blood or other potentially infectious materials.
 Western University Workplace Health provides this immunization to employees of Western University at risk, free of charge.
-OHSS at LHSC and SJHC also provides Hepatitis B vaccinations (free of charge) to hospital employees.
+LHSC and SJHC require that Hepatitis B vaccinations be completed prior to employment being offered to hospital employees.